MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 For more information, see [Create a bot with Azure Bot Service](./abs-quickstart.md).

-## Create the Azure AD identity provider application
+## Create the Azure AD identity application

+Azure Active Directory (Azure AD) is a cloud identity service that allows to build applications that securely sign in users using industry standard protocols like OAuth2.0.

+You can use one of these two identity services:

+1. Azure AD developer platform (v1.0).
+Also known as **Azure AD v1** endpoint, it allows to build apps that securely sign in users with a Microsoft work or school account.
+For more information, see the [Azure Active Directory for developers (v1.0) overview](https://docs.microsoft.com/en-us/azure/active-directory/azuread-dev/v1-overview).
+1. Microsoft identity platform (v2.0).
+Also known as **Azure AD v2** endpoint, it is an evolution of the Azure AD platform (v1.0).
+It allows to build applications that sign in all Microsoft identities and get tokens to call Microsoft APIs, such as Microsoft Graph, or APIs that developers have built.
+For more information, see the [Microsoft identity platform (v2.0) overview](https://docs.microsoft.com/azure/active-directory/develop/active-directory-appmodel-v2-overview),

+For information about the differences between the v1 and v2 endpoints, see the [Why update to Microsoft identity platform (v2.0)?](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-compare).
-This section shows how to create an Azure AD identity provider  application that uses OAuth to authenticate the bot.

-For this bot you can use Azure AD v1 or v2 endpoints.
+This section shows how to create an Azure AD identity application that uses OAuth2 to authenticate the bot.
+You can use Azure AD v1 or Azure AD v2 endpoints.
-For information about the differences between the v1 and v2 endpoints, see the [v1-v2 comparison](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-compare) and the [Azure AD v2.0 endpoint overview](https://docs.microsoft.com/azure/active-directory/develop/active-directory-appmodel-v2-overview).

 ### Create your Azure AD application